etnt/yang2openapi/README.md

 # yang2openapi - Yang to OpenAPI generator using AI
-> Just some AI experimenting
+> Just some AI experiments with Yang and OpenAPI.

-Experiment trying to make use of GPT to create an OpenAPI 3.1 specification from a Yang file.
+Experiment trying to make use of GPT to create an OpenAPI 3.1 specification from a YANG (RFC 7950) file, focusing on RESTCONF (RFC 8040) compliance.

+Basically, we are running our program in a loop, where we begin by asking GPT to produce a corresponding Open API JSON code.

-When an answer, containing JSON, is received it is validated to make sure it conform to the OpenAPI 3.1 specification, and if not, the errors will be returned to the GPT asking it to correct the errors and return an updated spec.
+When an answer is received, containing JSON, it is validated to make sure it conform to the OpenAPI 3.1 specification, and if not, the errors will be returned to the GPT asking it to correct the errors and return an updated JSON code.

 This is repeated until no more errors are found.

+Then (if the `-u` switch was used) we will ask the user for any improvements to be made to the OpenAPI JSON.
+This request for improvements will be sent to the GPT and we will make a new turn in our loop.

+Thus we will be able to, iteratively, create the OpenAPI JSON code by means of both spec validation and user requests for improvements.

 ## Run